Pinecraft-Project/Conductor/README.md

 So only solution is to set up [yt-cipher](https://github.com/kikkia/yt-cipher) server.

-Also to bypass age restricted content you need to use Google Account, so bot can have access to almost everything on youtube
+Also to bypass age restricted content you need to use Google account, so bot can have access to almost everything on YouTube

 ### Setup Google Account
-HubBot has utility to simply fetch OAuth2 refresh token from Google account, run this command to start it, and follow instructions.
+HubBot has utility to simply fetch OAuth2 refresh token from Google account, run command below to start it, and follow instructions
 ```shell
 java -cp botEntity.jar ua.beengoo.uahub.bot.HubBot --utility yto-helper
 ```
 > [!NOTE]
-> Do not use your main google account, use burner instead!
+> Do not use your main Google account, use burner instead!